WassimBenzarti/colab-ssh/README.md

 Successfully cloned the repository
 [Optional] You can open the cloned folder using VSCode, by clicking cloned_repo_name
 ```
-The cloned_repo_name will be shown as a link (or a url in case on terminal).
+The cloned_repo_name will be shown as a link inside the notebook output (or a url in case of a terminal).
 This is a direct link to open VSCode directly.
 > Make sure you you have VSCode installed locally for the link to work